SamPatt/sampatt.com/_posts/2019-03-13-new-blog-sort-of-again.md

 title: New blog, sort of, again
 ---

-I've switched my blog over from an old Wordpress install to this new sampatt.com domain which is is a static build.
+I've switched my blog over from an old Wordpress install to this new sampatt.com domain which is a static build.

 If you read through the old posts you'll note that they probably have some formatting errors and are missing pictures.
 I might go through and fix them eventually.